About the Program

 - Cliff Raymond, MD, Resident, Class of 2021

 The Diagnostic Radiology Residency at The Ohio State University is committed to providing a well-rounded educational experience to residents in every aspect of diagnostic radiology.
 The program’s primary training site is The Ohio State University Wexner Medical Center (including University Hospital, The Ross Heart Hospital, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, the OSU Brain and Spine Hospital ,and OSU East Hospital), with pediatric radiology training provided at Nationwide Children’s Hospital.
-In addition, five ambulatory sites (CarePoint Gahanna, CarePoint Lewis Center, Carepoint East, The Stefanie Spielman Comprehensive Breast Center, and The Martha Morehouse Medical Plaza) supplement the clinical experience at our inpatient sites to provide each resident with the fundamental tools for a well-rounded education in radiology.
+In addition, five ambulatory sites (CarePoint Gahanna, CarePoint Lewis Center, Carepoint East, The Stefanie Spielman Comprehensive Breast Center, the Martha Morehouse Medical Plaza, and the new Ohio State Outpatient Care New Albany) supplement the clinical experience at our inpatient sites to provide each resident with the fundamental tools for a well-rounded education in radiology.

-The Radiology Residency Program at The Ohio State University Wexner Medical Center has five residents per year starting in July, 2018 for a total of 21 residents.
+The Diagnostic Radiology Residency Program at The Ohio State University Wexner Medical Center has 11 residents per year for a total of 44 residents.
 This is complemented by the IR residency, which accepts two residents per year, whose residents complete the same core rotations during the first three years of residency.
 Our residents work with approximately 70 subspecialty trained radiologists throughout their residency on their radiology rotations.
 The rotations are organ based and are in accordance with the separate sections of the American Board of Radiology examination.

 Early Specialization in Interventional Radiology (ESIR) Curriculum